signalfx/signalfx-agent/docs/monitors/internal-metrics.md

 agent.
 Useful for debugging performance issues with the agent and to ensure the agent isn't overloaded.

+This can also scrape any HTTP endpoint that exposes metrics as a JSON array containing JSON-formatted SignalFx datapoint objects.
+It is roughly analogous to the `prometheus-exporter` monitor except for SignalFx datapoints.

 ```yaml
 monitors:
   - type: internal-metrics